-This article was also featured in the Harvard Law School Forum on Corporate Governance and Financial Regulation.
+This article was also featured in the Harvard Law School Forum on Corporate Governance and Financial Regulation and in Insights, The Corporate & Securities Law Advisor.

 On July 1, 2015, the SEC issued proposed rules implementing Section 954 of the Dodd-Frank Act, which would obligate national securities exchanges to adopt listing standards that require listed companies to adopt and disclose clawback policies to recover from current and former executive officers’ excess incentive-based compensation attained during the three fiscal years preceding the date on which the company is required to prepare a financial restatement to correct a material error.
 Unlike the mandatory clawback requirements enforced by the SEC under the Sarbanes-Oxley Act, to which public companies are already subject, under the proposed rules, no fault would be required for the clawback to apply, the clawback would apply to all current and former executive officers (instead of just the CEO and CFO), and enforcement of the clawback would fall on the issuer as opposed to the SEC.